 The R355 passes the involved property, to the north, and will provide a high rate of accessibility to the proposed development/site.
 Access to the site will be gained by using Du Plessis Road, which passes the sport field and cemetery, and later becomes a dirt/gravel road toward the site.
+Traffic is not expected to be significantly increased due to the activity.
 Please see figure 3 above.